-Fig. 3.
+Fig 5.
 Configure Burp Proxy

-5. Cross Site Request Forgery (CSRF) Penetration Testing
+6. Cross Site Request Forgery (CSRF) Penetration Testing

 All user login information that has been loaded in the JWT token is stored on browser cookies.
-However, it can be seen in Fig. 4, the part of the cookie attribute that becomes a weakness is to embed the flag "set-HTPponly: false", which means that cookies can be accessed by javascript on the client-side (read and write).
+However, it can be seen in Figure 6, the part of the cookie attribute that becomes a weakness is to embed the flag "set-HTPponly: false", it means that cookies can be accessed by javascript on the client side (read and write)..

-Fig. 4.
+Fig 6.
 JWT Information on Cookies

 At this stage, the intercepted GET request parameter is displayed when the client updates the password.
-Fig. 5. shows the request sent to the server, including a valid API token, so the server responds with a success status.
+Fig 7 shows the request sent to the server including a valid API token, so the server responds with a success status.

-Fig. 5.
+Fig 7.
 Intercept GET request

-The real user unknowingly sent an HTTP request that the attacker forged; the server responds with "200 OK" status that means the server correctly validates the fake request that has been sent, which can be seen in Fig. 6.
-The server cannot identify the forgery because the request was made by the user, which is authenticated and sends all necessary data.
+The real user unknowingly sent an HTTP request that was forged by the attacker, the server responds with "200 OK status" that means the server correctly validates the fake request that has been sent, can be seen in Figure 8.
+The server cannot identify the forgery because the request was made by the user which is authenticated and sends all necessary data.